corpus-io/tokenize.it-smart-contracts/docs/dev_overview.md

 **Key details:**

-- At initialization, the contract pulls `totalCurrencyAmount` from `_currencyProvider` and deducts a platform fee using `privateOfferFee`.
+- At initialization, the contract pulls `initialFundingAmount` from `_currencyProvider` and deducts a platform fee using `privateOfferFee`.
 Only the net amount after fees is actually available for claims.
-- `eligible(address)` returns a holder's unclaimed amount: `totalCurrencyAmount * balanceOfAt(snapshotId) / totalSupplyAt(snapshotId) + extraCredit - paidOut`.
+- `eligible(address)` returns a holder's unclaimed amount: `initialFundingAmount * balanceOfAt(snapshotId) / totalSupplyAt(snapshotId) + extraCredit - paidOut`.
 - `claim(address recipient)` transfers the caller's eligible amount, marked via `paidOut`.
 - `reassign(from, to, amount)` lets the owner redirect unclaimed funds (e.g. for a holder who lost their key, or a non-mintable vesting contract or similar), available only after `reassignAfter`.
 Emits `Reassigned` for on-chain auditability.
 - Currency must have `TRUSTED_CURRENCY` attribute on the token's AllowList.